David Hedison: Personal life

 He and his wife Bridget were married in London on June 29, 1968.
 Bridget Hedison died of breast cancer on February 22, 2016.
 They had two daughters, actor/director/photographer Alexandra Hedison and editor/producer Serena Hedison.
 Alexandra Hedison has appeared in L.A.
 Firefighters and The L Word and is married to actress and director Jodie Foster.

+Death

 He died on July 18, 2019, at his home in Los Angeles.